killthekitten/kaggle-ds-bowl-2018-baseline/README.md

 This will create `submission.csv` in the repo and overwrite the old one (you're welcome to fix this with a PR).

 6. Submit!
 You should get around 0.342 score on LB after 100 epochs.

+## TODO

+- [ ] Fix validation.
+For now, train data is used as a validation set.
+- [ ] Normalize data.
+- [ ] Move configuration to `argsparse` for easier hyperparameter search.